Scar2603/LeetCode/2351. First Letter to Appear Twice/README.md

-# First Repeated Character in a String
+# 2351.
+First Letter to Appear Twice

 ## Problem Statement
 Given a string s consisting of lowercase English letters, return the first letter to appear twice.